starsimhub/styleguide/testing.rst

 4. Verbose mode should provide all information that might be relevant for debugging the code.
 It does this by saving files (or "artifacts") that contain all relevant information in a well-formatted and interpretable file.

     Part of the design structure of the test suite should be to clear out old output files during teardown.
-Then, if the user runs the suite without verbose on it will delete all the outdated files.

 5. As a last resort, the user should be able to use a debugger with the test, specifically the built-in python debugger package.
 6. If a debugger is ever required to find a bug, the user must specify what information was not made available by the test's verbose mode and make an issue for a test patch.
 If the failing test is an integration test, the user may suggest an improvement to the error messaging that will help isolate the bug next time